How To Avoid Weight Gain Over The Holiday Season In Midlife

 Anything that gets you moving is better than not moving at all.

-So enjoy the so avoid weight gain in the holiday season safe and feel good in the knowledge that those jeans will still fit you next year.
+So enjoy the holiday season, stay safe and feel good in the knowledge that those jeans will still fit you next year.

 Do you have any tips for weight management at this time of year?
 Let me know in the comments.